nurialopezraich/C-programms/README.md

 # C programms

-Here you'll find some of the programms I've done in the mandatory subject named scientific programming
+Here you'll find some of the programms I've done in the mandatory subject named _Scientific Programming_